 We will start off by configuring GNU Nano to wrap lines of text after 72 characters.

-First, we will navigate to the /etc directory.
+First, we will navigate to the /etc

 $ cd /etc

-Now that we are in the directory containing the nanorc configuration file, we will open this file using the GNU Nano editor.
+configuration file, we will open this file using the GNU Nano editor.
 Run the following command:

 $ sudo nano nanorc

-The above command will open the nanorc file in the terminal.
+file in the terminal.
 We can move the cursor up and down using the arrow keys on the keyboard.
 We can also make use of some GNU Nano shortcuts to easily and comfortably edit the file.

-There are 2 changes we need to make to the nanorc file.
+file.
 The first change enables line wrapping.
 The second one ensures that wrapping occurs at or before the 72nd character of a line.

-1. set nowrap# set nowrap
+set nowrap

-We comment out nowrap to disable its effect.
+to disable its effect. -

-For the curious, the default value of -8 means that lines will wrap at 8 characters less than the width of the terminal.
+means that lines will wrap at 8 characters less than the width of the terminal.
 So if the terminal were to be sized at 100 characters/columns wide, then lines would wrap at the 92nd character mark.

 To save the changes we have made, press Ctrl + O and to overwrite the file press Enter.
 The file will remain open in the editor, so to close the GNU Nano editor press Ctrl + X.